SwissDataScienceCenter/renku/docs/user/firststeps.rst

   silently otherwise.

-Now that we have a project, we can start working on it by clicking on **Launch Jupyter Lab**.
+Now that we have a project, we can start working on it by clicking on **Launch JupyterLab**.

 Add input data to your project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-On the Jupyter Lab interface, we can see that a few files already exist.
+On the JupyterLab interface, we can see that a few files already exist.
 Let's start by adding data using the `Renku CLI <http://renku-python.readthedocs.io/>`_.

-From Jupyter Lab, start a terminal.
+From JupyterLab, start a terminal.

 .. code-block:: console